ybchen97/orbiboy/README.md

 Check out our [video demo](https://www.youtube.com/watch?v=uQO6GjQrqEI&t=9s).
 [Emulator](https://ybchen97.github.io/orbiboy/).

+## How to Use
+1. Choose a ROM file by pressing "Select ROM".
+2. Press "Load".
+3. Enjoy!

 ## Components
 On the emulator side, we have emulated most of the components of the Gameboy architecture as shown below:
 - CPU